Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Section 6.4 mentioned that C99 doesn’t allow a `goto` statement to bypass the declaration of a variable-length array.
-What’s the reason for this restriction?
+Q: Section 6.4 mentioned that C99 doesn't allow a `goto` statement to bypass the declaration of a variable-length array.
+What's the reason for this restriction?

 </div>
 <!-- END: div -->